SebsIII/SRCS/README.md

 ## The communication protocol

-> [!CAUTION]
-> Update the photo from ETH-SUPPORT to DASHBOARD-OVERVIEW

 ![dashboard-overview](https://github.com/SebsIII/SRCS/blob/main/tools/Gallery/eth-render1.png)

 The SRCS, other than a control station is also a **web server** hosting a **local website**, on which are displayed the weather data, the SRCS status, the nearby satellite passes data and much more.